EndPointCorp/end-point-blog/2014/04/16/piggybak-upgrade-to-rails-410.html.md

 - Consider move to [CoffeeScript](http://coffeescript.org/).
 I'm still on the fence about this, but I'm seeing more projects with node and CoffeeScript lately, so I wonder if it would be worth the overhead to move to CoffeeScript.
 - Add test coverage.
 Perhaps [Travis CI](https://travis-ci.org/) integration would make sense since it hooks into github nicely?
 - Build out more features.
-Things like reviews &amp; ratings, saved cart, wishlist support, and saved address support have been on the feature list for a while.
+Things like reviews & ratings, saved cart, wishlist support, and saved address support have been on the feature list for a while.
 It'd be nice to see movement here.